mark-watson/Java-AI-Book/manuscript/preface.md

 Additionally, the chapter Statistical Natural Language Processing is configured so the code and linguistic data can be combined with other examples.

-In this process, it is assumed that all sub-projects are in the same parent directory.
-For example, in the GitHub repo for the examples we use has subdirectories **opennlp** and **wordnet** and the relative position of these directories is required for data sharing.
 Code sharing is achieved by installing the code in your local maven repository, for example:

-        cd openly
+        cd opennlp
-        man install
+        mvn install

 Now, the code in the OpenNLP example is installed on the system.